-The preliminary value for the unit loss factor is calculated to be -1.8% for 100.4 MW on L-6002 if metered at the POI and -0.7% if metered at the 138kV substation for IR#555, neglecting collector circuit and transformer losses.
-Losses were found to be sensitive to the generation dispatch at 91H-Tufts Cove.
-This means that the radial circuit from the Interconnection Substation to the POI were calculated to be about 1%.
+The preliminary value for the unit loss factor is calculated to be 6.4% for 100.4 MW at the POI on the new radial line L-6611 and 8.2% for POI on L-6511 kV, neglecting collector circuit and transformer losses.
+Losses were found to be sensitive to the generation dispatch at 50N-Trenton.

-Minimum short circuit levels at the POI were calculated at 590 MVA with all lines in-service and 304 MVA with one line out of service.
-However, adding the impedance of the radial circuit, minimum short circuits could be as low as 266 MVA, resulting in a Short Circuit Ratio of 2.66.
+Minimum short circuit levels were calculated at 875 MVA with all lines in-service and 381 MVA with one line out of service.
 These values should be communicated to the generator designers for control design.
 This project does not add enough fault current to affect the fault clearing duty of existing circuit breakers.

-The POI on L-6002 is not considered Bulk Power System (BPS), and therefore the Interconnection Substation does not need to be designed to meet the requirements of NPCC Directory 4 System Protection Criteria.
+Both Points of Interconnection (L-6511 and L-6611) are not considered Bulk Power System (BPS), and therefore the Interconnection Substation does not need to be designed to meet the requirements of NPCC Directory 4 System Protection Criteria.

-The preliminary non-binding cost estimate for interconnecting 100.8 MW onto L-6002 via the new 19 km radial circuit would be \$14,322,000 interconnection facility cost (including the cost of the radial 138kV line) and an additional \$8,360,000 in network upgrades to support incremental transmission export capability for NRIS.
-For the option of ERIS, the interconnection cost would be the same \$14,322,000 with no additional network upgrade cost.
+The preliminary non-binding cost estimate for interconnecting 100.8 MW onto the new radial circuit L-6611 would be \$17,008,200 interconnection facility cost and an additional \$26,125,000 in network upgrades to support incremental transmission export capability for NRIS (total of \$43,133,200).
+For the option of a plant size of 50.4 MW on L-6511, the interconnection cost would be \$11,797,500 with an additional \$14,100,000 to support NRIS (total \$25,897,500).
 All cost estimates include a contingency of 10% and they will be further refined in the System Impact Study and the Facility Study.